codio/site/source/docs/teacher/index.html.md

 This Quick Start section should help you get up and running as quickly as possible.
 ##The Dashboard
 The Dashboard is the first screen you see when you sign in.
-By default you will see the Classes area.
+By default you will see the My Classroom area.

 ![Projects List](/img/docs/projects_list.png)